Additional notes (chapter 6 – 10)

 8.5 Inert Gas System (If Fitted)

-Refer To Chapter “Safety”, Page 3 Of 5 Of This Manual
+Refer To Chapter “Safety”, Page 3 Of 5 Of This Manual8.6 Ballasting

 Prior To Start The Ballasting And Before Opening Sea Valves Following Procedure Should Be Observed: